etleap/terraform-provider-etleap/docs/data-sources/connection_veeva.md

 - `update_schedule` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.
 When undefined, the pipeline will default to the schedule set on the source connection. (see [below for nested schema](#nestedatt--update_schedule))
 - `username` (String)
 - `vault_domain_name` (String) The vault domain name is part of the URL that you use to access your Veeva Vault.
 You can follow the<a target="_blank" href="https://developer.veevavault.com/docs/#authentication">'Structuring the Endpoint'</a> instructions to find the URL.
+- `vault_type` (String) Your Veeva Vault type.
+Currently supported types are: QUALITY, CTMS, and RIM.
+If a value is not provided it will fallback to the default QUALITY. must be one of ["QUALITY", "CTMS", "RIM", "PROMOMATS"]

 <a id="nestedatt--default_update_schedule"></a>
 ### Nested Schema for `default_update_schedule`